MagQrz/AIDevPyFortsMK/readme.md

 ***Web publishing***
 | /app/webben.py |
 ## View the result
-Look at the file Graphs.png uploaded here in the repository.
+Look at web result example in the file Graphs.png uploaded here in the repository.
 .
 .
 .